-Dr Arif is a lecturer of Computing and Associate Course Director in the School of Computing and Mathematics, Faculty of Business, Justice and Behavioural Sciences, Charles Sturt University.
+Arif is a Senior Lecturer in the School of Computing and Mathematics, Faculty of Business, Justice and Behavioural Sciences, Charles Sturt University.
 He has earned his PhD from the Macquarie University Sydney in 2010, MS Electronic Engineering from GIK Institute of Engineering Sciences and Technology in 2004, Pakistan and Bachelor of Science in Electrical Engineering from the University of Engineering and Technology Lahore in 2000, Pakistan.

 Arif has worked as a sessional lecturer at Macquarie University, as Assistant Professor at Mohammad Ali Jinnah University Pakistan from 2010 to 2013.
 Arif is a member of Institute of Electrical and Electronic Engineers (IEEE) and a Professional member of Engineers Australia.

 Arif's research interests include MIMO wireless systems, Ad-Hoc networks and Information security in wireless networks.
-He is an active member of Advanced Networks Research Lab (ANRL) at Charles Sturt University.
+He is the Leader of the Advanced Networks Research Group (ANRG) at Charles Sturt University.

 Arif has developed and taught a number of subjects in the School of Computing and Mathematics, Faculty of Business, Justice and Behavioural Sciences, Charles Sturt University.
 He has used innovative technologies and pedagogies in his subject design and teaching both in the class and online.
 Some of the subjects where he has been involved in design and teaching are: